TrudAX/denistrunin-blog/src/posts/xpptools-devglobal/index.md

 #### countTotalQuick

-Calculates number of records in the query using Count(RecId).
-Standard *SysQuery::countTotal* switches to the loop mode when the query contains more than 1 datasource.
+Calculates the number of records in the query using Count(RecId).
+Standard *SysQuery::countTotal* switches to the loop mode when the query contains more than 1 DataSource.

 ```csharp
 static Integer countTotalQuick(QueryRun _queryRun)